The Strange Case of the End of Civilisation as We Know It

-The Strange Case of the End of Civilisation as We Know It (also known as The Strange Case of the End of Civilisations) is a 1977 comedy film directed by Joseph McGrath and starring John Cleese.
+The Strange Case of the End of Civilisation as We Know It (also known as The Strange Case of the End of Civilisations) is a 1977 comedy film directed by Joseph McGrath and starring John Cleese, Arthur Lowe, Ron Moody, Connie Booth, Joss Ackland and Denholm Elliott.
+It was written by Jack Hobbs, McGrath and Cleese.

 It is a low-budget spoof of the Sherlock Holmes detective series, as well as the mystery genre in general.